Finishing The Past

 As things go on, to keep traumatic memories at bay, multiple reenactments of the same traumatic emotion in different situations must be created.
 Every time the traumatic experience is triggered, and the memory threatens to rise into awareness, the individual must fabricate yet another mind-story as a diversion.
 Over time, making one’s life seem like a never-ending sequence of very similar events, containing very similar emotions.

-As life goes on, the initial traumatic memory collects more and more copies of itself.
-More and more semi-traumatic events which were fabricated to keep the original one under wraps.
-Slowly but surely, making one’s life into a living hell.
+As life goes on, the initial traumatic memory continues to replicate and collects more and more copies of itself – More and more semi-traumatic events that had to be fabricated in order to to keep the original one under wraps.
+Slowly but surely, making one’s life into a hell of a mess.

 The longer the person maintains the avoidant behavior, the more traumatic manifestations they collect.
 Until eventually, even if they decide to deal with their trauma, it becomes almost impossible to locate the event which started it all.
 But without uncovering the root of the trauma, full healing is not possible.

-Healing without understanding trauma is a process of trial and error, and it can take decades of work until finally getting it right.
-From the extensive excavations of my own traumatic past, I’ve uncovered a set of tools which eventually enabled me to cut right through the clutter and reduce this entire process to just a few hours.
+Healing trauma without first understanding how it works is a long process of trial and error.
+In many cases, it can even take decades of therapy and intense psychological work until finally getting it right.
+From the extensive excavations of my own traumatic past, in therapy as well as on my own, I’ve managed to distill a set of tools, or cognitive razors, that eventually enabled me to cut right through the clutter and reduce this entire process to just a single, while rather intense, afternoon.

 Finishing the Past: Step 1 – Keep Calm & Make Yourself Feel Safe!